solarwinds/apm-js/packages/bindings/CONTRIBUTING.md

 ### Adding a new platform

-New platforms can only be added if they are supported by liboboe.
+New platforms can only be added if they are supported by the native core dependency, liboboe.
 The first step to support them is to add the appropriate shared objects (`.so`) for the platform to the list that is downloaded in [`oboe.js`](./oboe.js) and running `yarn oboe` to download them.
 Then a new subpackage can be created under `npm/` following the `<process.platform>-<process.arch>[-<libc>]` scheme.
 Refer to the other subpackages for reference.
 The package should then be added as an optional dependency of the main one and the [build script](./build.js) should be updated to build the code for the new platform.

 ## Updating oboe

 Updating oboe is a fairly simple two-step process.
 First run `yarn oboe` which will download the latest version.
-Then check the diff between the current version and the new on in [`oboe_api.h`](./oboe//include/oboe_api.h).
+Then check the diff between the current version and the new one in [`oboe_api.h`](./oboe//include/oboe_api.h).
 The bindings are set up to pretty much mirror the header so any changes should be reflected in them.
 The typings in [`types/oboe.d.ts`](./types/oboe.d.ts) should also be updated as necessary.

 ### Adding a new class